-Money, that piece of paper or metal in your pocket, has no value — until you buy something with it.
+Money, that piece of paper or the metal in your pocket, has no value — until you buy something with it.

-- One week at a resort in high season or a two week road trip in the off season?
+- One week at a resort in high season or a two-week road trip in the off-season?

-When to Make the Budget
+When to Make and When to Break Your Travel Budget

 - You can get the same results/pleasure/satisfaction at a lower cost.

 - You don’t care about something very much.

 - The expense would worry you.